COVID-19 Shoot Guidelines

 Any model introduced to a client by SR may only be booked through SR and may not be contacted directly by the client.
 This may be considered a data breach under GDPR and SR reserves the right to invoice the client any fees to cover all losses incurred in the event of this.

-As required by the BIS regulations, the SR booking confirmation containing the terms of the booking must be signed and returned by the client prior to the booking.
+As required by the Regulations, the SR booking confirmation containing the terms of the booking must be signed and returned by the client prior to the booking.
 Failure to comply with this may result in the booking being cancelled without notice.

 1. All fees are based on the following – including breaks: